photobooth-app/photobooth-docs/docs/setup/mediaprocessing.md

 ### GIF/Video-Pipeline

 Feature not yet implemented.
-You're invited to [contribute](../contribute.md) 👋
+You're invited to contribute. 👋

 ### Print-Pipeline

 Feature not yet implemented.
-You're invited to [contribute](../contribute.md) 👋
+You're invited to contribute. 👋

 ## Stages